dsmf/SonarChangeConditionSoThatItDoesNotAlwaysEvaluateToTrue/README.md

 https://github.com/dsmf/sonarbug.git

 Not a bug.
-Just little confusing warning message as it refers to the second part of the condition and not the full condition.
-See: https://groups.google.com/forum/#!topic/sonarqube/HZZ_Bz1UxbQ
+Sonar message actually refers to the second part of the condition which can never be false at this point in the code.
+The second part of the condition is superfluous.
+Removing it solves the issue.
+For more information see:
+https://groups.google.com/forum/#!topic/sonarqube/HZZ_Bz1UxbQ